 - Assign passwords to database accounts that are used for Custom Web Publishing. - Enable a Custom Web Publishing extended privilege only in the privilege sets for accounts that you want to allow access to your published databases. - Disable the Custom Web Publishing extended privilege for a specific database by deselecting the fmxml or fmphp extended privilege for all privilege sets in that database.
-See FileMaker ProHelp. - Enable or disable Custom Web Publishing for all Custom Web Publishing solutions in the Web Publishing Engine using FileMaker Server Admin Console.
-See FileMaker Server Installation and Configuration Guide and FileMaker Server Help. - Configure your web server to restrict the IP addresses that can access your databases via the Web Publishing Engine.
+See FileMaker Pro Advanced Help. - Enable or disable Custom Web Publishing for all Custom Web Publishing solutions using the command line interface (CLI).
+In addition, use FileMaker Server Admin Console to start or stop the Web Publishing Engine.
+See FileMaker Server Help. - Configure your web server to restrict the IP addresses that can access your databases via the Web Publishing Engine.
 For example, you can specify that only web users from the IP address 192.168.100.101 can access your databases.
 For information on restricting IP addresses, see the documentation for your web server.